 Tutorial and Documentation

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
-These should be submitted at the Gitlab repository.
-Github is only used for visibility.
+These should be submitted at the Github repository.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.